Music and Sources

 Morris Music

-- A Handbook of Morris Dances by Lionel Bacon - The "Black Book".
-Now all in abc notation thanks to Vaughan Hully of Shakespeare MM
+• A Handbook of Morris Dances by Lionel Bacon - The "Black Book", now all in ABC, 'dots' and mp3 thanks to the editorial team and the original abc files created by Vaughan Hully of Shakespeare MM.

-- An ABC Library of Morris Tunes 140 tunes from Steve Allen's Morris site.
+• An ABC Library of Morris Tunes 140 tunes from Steve Allen's Morris site.
 See CD ROM.
-'ABC for Morris', from the Ring Shop.
+'ABC for Morris.

-- A wide selection of morris tunes, with past and present musicians, can now be found on the compilation CDs "The Magic of Morris".
+• A wide selection of morris tunes, with past and present musicians, can now be found on the compilation CDs "The Magic of Morris".
 In addition many morris sides have produced CDs of their music and are even known to sing.
-See the Morris Shop again.

-- Many morris dances have an associated song - indeed there are sides who dance to a solo singer!
-A list of Morris Songs can be found via John Lippincott's Mianus River Morris Song Page.
-The subject is not a new one, Percy Manning* collected song's in the 1890s, and many other collectors after this noted that morris men sang, sometimes alongside their dances.
+• Many morris dances have an associated song - indeed there are sides who dance to a solo singer!
+Unfortunately compilations of the songs are few and far between so I offer a collection of words I assembled for the Kennet Morris Men - Morris Dance Songs The subject is not a new one, Percy Manning* collected song's in the 1890s, and many other collectors after this noted that morris men sang, sometimes alongside their dances. i fyou know of better sources, please let me know.

 *See: Some Oxfordshire Seasonal Festivals: With Notes on Morris-Dancing in Oxfordshire, Percy Manning Folklore, Vol. 8, No. 4 (Dec., 1897), pp. 307-324